aka The Timer Guy

 Hank served as the membership officer of the National Free Flight Society for eight years.
 During that time he implemented the first computerized membership database, thus saving the organization a lot of money, as well as bringing tools to the president and other elected officers they never had before.
 He also conceived of the idea of holding a free cookout at the NATS every year and sponsored it for the first ten years.
 He also developed and implemented the concept of holding an annual raffle during the NATS to raise funds for the youth programs.
 This has raised tens of thousands of dollars and has provided some "excitement" during the cookout.
 He was elected to the NFFS Hall of Fame.

-Hank has lived in Johnson City, TN with his wife of over 40 years for over 30 years.
-They have a son and daughter, both married and successful in their own lives.
+Hank has lived in Johnson City, TN for over 30 years.
+He and his late wife have a son and daughter, both married and successful in their own lives.

 Hank has been an airplane modeler since his pre teen days in Iowa.
 Starting with control line flying followed by a long break for college, family, career, then a stint in RC where he got bored, and since about 1980 he has flown Free Flight.
 He does still fly some park fly RC and dabbles in indoor rubber.
 His FF interests are mostly in Nostalgia and 1/2A Classic.